wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 Dr: Yeah, really.
 But I think that may diminish a little bit.
 I mean, what will happen is--if our culture becomes more repressive over time then you will start to see these--well, it's like these clumps of tuna salad that get pushed out the sides of the bread...

-\-•JJlk P••' • an, wh ..,.ity.
-6"' p, ure becoJJles JJlore repressive over time at Will

-pR: yeah, is-if our ,ulr 11 it's like these dumps of tuna al then Yo b•PP'" cJ,es.,...-we ' s ad th u

-\--. ,<ill ,,.re ,o see ·Jes of ,be br<"d. . . at gee

-h d 0

-ut che sJ

-pus e 00

-,.Jking about out culture here i h

-WI ll ,,.tty quick-""" y n t e US o

-JC: , :,,;,Id ,u1,ure1 ' " b ch I Jllean I only really experience it that mu h .

-oR: Vrn: guess b\\;oon- See, if you don't get so much of this _c lll the Ds

-bur 1rs a com • . ' h in a re ,

-u1 Jik

-Iraq saY, because ,cs muc more of a fundam al' pressive

-c wre e ' ' I . h . en t 1st and ic's e,certing pressure on peoP e wit very smct and orthodo culture

-vieWS· !-ler< in the ,,.,es, rhe extreme force of capitalism and f x world

-coJJlbines with this kind of open mindedness-collapse of

-O

-/":"nomics

-P

-ublic instlrucions rends to flip people out in extreme d' \~e igious and irectton l'k

-,nore like when you cry to put your linger on a tom

-5 1

-e, it's skirts ,way on \~e cable.
-Thar's sort of what happens \~;r seed it kind of

-got a pretty fluid culture. e because we've
+JC: Well, really quick--are you talking about our culture here in the US or as a world culture?

+DR: Um, I guess both.
+I mean I only really experience it that much in the US, but it's a combination.
+See, if you don't get so much of this in a repressive culture like Iraq, say, because it's much more of a fundamentalist culture and it's exerting pressure on people with very strict and orthodox world views.
+Here in the states, the extreme force of capitalism and of economics combines with this kind of open mindedness--collapse of religious and public institutions tends to flip people out in extreme directions like, it's more like when you try to put your finger on a tomato seed it kind of skirts away on the table.
+That's sort of what happens here because we've got a pretty fluid culture.

 ome more repressive ...